networkit/networkit/Doc/www/get_started.rst

 - `Pip <https://pypi.python.org/pypi/pip>`_
 - `SCons <http://scons.org>`_: Please note that SCons is only available for Python 2.
 For installation via pip, we have a script that builds the C++ part of NetworKit, so you can try it without SCons.

 NetworKit uses some additional external Python packages.
-While you do not need them to run NetworKit, it is recommended to install them in order to use all the features of NetworKit:
+While you do not need them to run NetworKit, it is strongly recommended to install them in order to use all the features of NetworKit:

 - scipy
 - numpy